qznc/my-homeserver/source/index.rst

 Here I document my design choices, configuration, and maybe even teach a few Linux things.

-For version 0.x,
+For version 0.1,
-I will only use a VM.
+I only used a VM.
-When I actually buy hardware and use it, that will be version 1.0.
-If I buy new hardware,
-it will be version 2.0.
-And so forth.
+Then I switched to an old laptop.
+It is a weak dual core Intel Atom N570 with 1GB RAM and 300GB disk.

 .. toctree::
    :maxdepth: 2